dogokit/dogokit-akita/README.md

 # 🐶Dogokit Akita

-🐶Dogokit Akita is a full stack app development kit with React, Remix, GraphQL with Domain-Driven Design.
-With long term support of adaptability and scalability with various other platforms, through monorepo setup with moonrepo.
+🐶Dogokit Akita is a full stack app development kit with mainly using React, Remix, GraphQL with Domain-Driven Design.

+Aiming for longer support of adaptability and scalability with various other platforms, through monorepo setup using moonrepo.

+Mainly using:

+1. TypeScript 🚧
+2. Bun 🚧
+3. Remix (Vite) 🚧
+4. React 🚧
+5. Tailwind CSS
+6. shadcn UI
+7. GraphQL
+8. Apollo
+9. Drizzle
+10. PostgreSQL
+11. Docker
+12. moonrepo

 > The codename "Akita" comes from a Japanese dog breed of large size, originating from the mountains of northern Japan.